WELCOME TO TRANSITION CHESTER

 1.9 There seems to be a major problem with the financing of the emerging fracking industry in the UK.
 This must be a major concern to Government and LA’s alike.
 We believe it is imperative that LA’s are not left financially exposed by fracking companies going into liquidation.
 Planning guidance must address this possibility so that a financial burden does not fall on the rate payer or the tax payer.

-1.9.1 Due to the size, weight and frequency of HGV movements on country roads not designed for such traffic, there is bound to be damage to roads and verges and probably drains, culverts, bridges etc. Guidance is required for how the applicant is to make good these damages.
+1.9.1 Due to the size, weight and frequency of HGV movements on minor roads not designed for such traffic, there is bound to be damage to roads and verges and probably drains, culverts, bridges etc. Guidance is required for how the applicant is to make good these damages.
 In some states of the USA, fracking companies are required to pay a substantial sum up front so that litigation is avoided when disputes arise over who is responsible for such damages.

 1.10 When fracking in areas of known faulting, guidance needs to specify the special measures that are required to avoid loss of integratory of the well.